slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *"No one is as impressed with your possessions as you are."
 -- Kevin Kelly*
-> *"No one can predict macro."
--- Naval Ravikant*
 > *"Being rich is having money; being wealthy is having time."
 -- Stephen Swidr*
 > *"Management is the oldest, and most over-rated form of leverage.
 Capital, media, and code are the modern forms."
--- Naval Ravikant*
+"No one can predict macro."
-> *"Making money is not something that you do - it's a skill that you learn."
+"Making money is not something that you do - it's a skill that you learn."
 -- Naval Ravikant*

 - money doesnt buy happiness. it buys freedom.